Hemophagocytic lymphohistiocytosis: Prognosis

 The prognosis is guarded with an overall mortality of 50%.
 Poor prognostic factors included HLH associated with malignancy, with half the patients dying by 1.4 months compared to 22.8 months for non-tumour associated HLH patients.

-Secondary HLH in some individuals may be self-limited because patients are able to fully recover after having received only supportive medical treatment (i.e., IV immunoglobulin only).
+Secondary HLH in some individuals may be self-limited because patients can fully recover after having received only supportive medical treatment (i.e., IV immunoglobulin only).
 However, long-term remission without the use of cytotoxic and immune-suppressive therapies is unlikely in the majority of adults with HLH and in those with involvement of the central nervous system (brain and/or spinal cord).

 History

-The first case report of HLH was published in 1939 under the term HISTIOCYTIC MEDULLARY RETICULOSIS.
+The first case report of HLH was published in 1939 under the term "Histiocytic Medullary Reticulosis".
 A second report would come out in 1952 that would rename the disorder that same year.
+Development of higher immune effector cell-associated hemophagocytic lymphohistiocytsis-like syndrome (IEC-HS) was observed in phase 1 clinical trails of the therapeutic CRG-023 developed by Cargo Therapeutics.
+In this study 18% of participants developed IEC-HS and an undisclosed number of patients died.

 Research

-A systematic review recently reported the pooled proportion are fever 97.2%, hepatomegaly 70.2%, splenomegaly 78.4%, thrombocytopenia 90.1%, anemia 76.0%, and serum ferritin ≥500 μg/L 97.1%.
-The case fatality rate is 14.6% among dengue hemophagocytic lymphohistiocytosis patients.
+A 2018 systematic review of dengue-associated HLH cases reported pooled proportions in presentations of fever 97.2%, hepatomegaly 70.2%, splenomegaly 78.4%, thrombocytopenia 90.1%, anemia 76.0%, and serum ferritin ≥500 μg/L 97.1%.
+The case fatality rate was 14.6% among dengue HLH patients.